-We take the safety of our children, young people and vulnerable adults very seriously.
-We want to do the best we can to make sure that everyone who takes part in any of our groups or activities is as safe as they can be.
+We take the safety of our U18s and vulnerable adults very seriously.
+We want to do the best we can to make sure that everyone who takes part in any of our activities is as safe as they can be.
 We believe that safeguarding is everybody's responsibility.

-If you think that a child, young person or vulnerable adult may be in immediate risk of harm, you should contact the police on 999 (emergency) or 101 (less urgent).
+If you think that a U18 or vulnerable adult may be in immediate risk of harm, you should contact the police on 999.

 Here is our Parish Safeguarding Handbook

 We aim to offer regular training and support to all volunteers working with U18s or vulnerable adults.

 Here is our guidance for working with U18s at HTH: Working with U18s - Good practice